Black Velvet – Even Better Italian Silk Velvet In Black

 The UK’s Top-Market Fabric Suppliers To Interior Designers

-Click the fabric company name for their web site:
+Click the fabric company name for their web site (top Interior Designers updated for 2026 here):

 Abbot and Boyd 020 7351 9985